Early Detection of Extreme Engine Events (EDE3)

 The methods and frameworks developed are designed to be broadly applicable across various heavy machinery

-The anticipated outcomes include enhanced engine reliability, reduced operational risks, improved maintenance practices, and the creation of commercial solutions for predictive diagnostics.
+The anticipated outcomes of EDE3 include enhanced engine reliability, reduced operational risks, improved maintenance practices, and the creation of commercial solutions for predictive diagnostics.
 The methods and frameworks developed are designed to be broadly applicable across various heavy machinery, positioning the Finnish consortium at the forefront of industrial reliability engineering.

 Contact us